A bit about us...

-We are an Oasis parish: one that has formally declared itself to be inviting to individuals and families of LGTB (lesbian, gay, transgender, and bisexual) identification.
+We are an Oasis parish: one that has formally declared itself to be inviting to individuals and families of LGBTIQQ (lesbian, gay, bisexual, transgender, intersex, queer, and questioning) identification.

 St. Paul’s also has a long tradition of being a church home to immigrant groups, including (in the past) Hmong, Vietnamese, and Cambodian immigrants, and (at present) Americans recently here from the continent of Africa and many others corners of the world.

 Our parish is known for its exceptional music, both as part of the service, and as a concert venue.
 St. Paul’s is a long-established part of the Oakland community, with a contemporary vision for the place of spirituality and religion in the world today.

 Social ministries at St. Paul’s include outreach in many directions, including programs for the homeless, low and fixed income neighbors, seniors, and twelve-step groups.
 Our congregation’s ministries include the Pantry of Hope, and the Thursday Food Co-op.